Lebowski89/blog/content/common.md

 Above, I use the Bitnami Redis container, which requires 1001/1001 permissions.

-The `builtin.file` module is also useful in cases where you need to 'touch' a file:
+The `builtin.file` module is also useful when you need to 'touch' a file:

 ```yaml